rvlieshout/BehaviorLibrary/README.md

 Changes
 -------

-IndexSelector has been refactored to IndexSelector.
+RootSelector has been refactored to IndexSelector.
 It works exactly the same, just has a more appropriate name.

 Behavior has had an additional constructor added that allows BehaviorComponent objects to be used rather than just IndexSelector/IndexSelector objects.